Health Resources

 Dental Care

-Good dental hygiene is essential, especially for children and adults with congenital heart disease, as poor dental health can lead to infections spreading to the heart.
-Therefore, regular dental check-ups are crucial.
+Good dental hygiene is essential, especially for all children and adults.
+Regular dental check-ups are crucial.

 Exercise

-Children who have mitral valve prolapse, especially those who experience rhythm problems, collapse during exercise or have a family history of sudden cardiac death are advised to engage in light, low-impact physical activities, such as like golf and cricket.
+Children who have mitral valve prolapse, especially those who experience rhythm problems, collapse during exercise or have a family history of sudden cardiac death, are advised to engage in light, low-impact physical activities, such as golf and cricket.

-Different types of exercise, such as static (e.g., weight lifting) and dynamic dynamic (e.g., running), have varying impacts on the body and heart.
+Different types of exercise, such as static (e.g. weight lifting) and dynamic (e.g. running), have varying impacts on the body and heart.
 Children with heart conditions should consult their doctor to determine safe levels and types of exercise, especially in school settings where physical activities can be intensive

 Vaccination